-13 that resolves 6 and 7 shall apply at any radio astronomy station that was in operation prior to 22 November 2019 and has been notified to the Bureau in the band 23.6-24 GHz before 22 May 2020.
+13 that resolves 11 and 12 shall apply at any radio astronomy station that was in operation prior to 22 November 2019 and has been notified to the Bureau in the band 23.6-24 GHz before 22 May 2020.
 Radio astronomy stations notified after this date may seek an agreement with administrations that have authorized HAPS,

+invites ITU-R

+to develop ITU-R Reports that will assist administrations in facilitating coexistence with other services

 instructs the Director of the Radiocommunication Bureau

 to take all necessary measures to implement this Resolution.

-Reasons: To add the text of a resolution specifying the operating requirements for HAPS to protect other services.
+Reasons: To add the text of a resolution specifying the operating requirements for HAPS to protect other services to protect other services for the directions indicated in the Article 5 footnotes.

+4. PROPOSALS FOR THE 28 / 31 GHZ BANDS

-For the 27.9-28.2 GHz and 31.0-31.3 GHz Bands
+For the 27.9-28.32 GHz Band

-MOD USA/1.14/9
+MOD USA/1.14/14

 ARTICLE 5